yvesmauron/anomalia/README.md

 This repository aims at collecting different approaches of detecting anomalies in time-series; both univariate and multi-variate.
 Experiments can run either on your local computer/server or on azure machine learning services.

+## Setup

-## Installation
+### Installation

-The current implementation uses conda for package management; which can be installed as follows:
+The current implementation uses conda for package management; which can be installed as follows (for Windows or more information about the installation process, please check [minicondas documentation site](https://docs.conda.io/en/latest/miniconda.html)):

 ```shell
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh